 It has allowed me to focus on people and on the things that really matter to me.

-Life during this circuit breaker period is pretty much the same—stripped of all the excess, there is more time to spend with people that truly matter to us.
-I cherish simple moments like enjoying the sunset, the changing colors of the sky outside my window, or the fragrance from a cup of tea.
+Life during this circuit breaker period is pretty much the same — stripped of all the excess, there is more time to spend with people that truly matter to us.
+I cherish simple moments like enjoying the sunset, the changing colours of the sky outside my window, or the fragrance from a cup of tea.

 I’m learning to be content with what I have, and this inner peace is meaningful, with or without COVID-19.